mgutierrezc/mgutierrezc/README.md

 Here are my main coding projects, as well as some forks from repos I considered `cool`.
 Feel free to contact me by [email](mailto:a20141676@pucp.edu.pe).
 I'm not on social media

 ---
 Find some random stuff [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!
-If you are interested into story-driven JRPGs, you have to check [this one](https://christianluisvazquez.wordpress.com/portfolio/xenogears-psychoanalytic-theory-and-jacques-lacans-mirror-stage-concept/).
+If you are interested into story-driven JRPGs, you must check [this one](https://christianluisvazquez.wordpress.com/portfolio/xenogears-psychoanalytic-theory-and-jacques-lacans-mirror-stage-concept/).